If There Be Thorns: Plot

 Cathy finally learns about the woman next door when Bart accidentally says that she gives him anything he wants, and she goes to confront their neighbor.
-The old woman tries to hide her identity, but Cathy recognizes her voice.
-Corrine admits that she is indeed Cathy's mother; she expresses remorse for her crimes against her children and begs for Cathy's forgiveness and love.
-Enraged by her mother's audacity at asking forgiveness after all she's done, Cathy attacks her, but then John Amos knocks both women unconscious.
-Working on John Amos' orders, Bart, who now believes he is a vessel for his great-grandfather's vengeful spirit, locks Cathy and Corrine in the cellar, where John Amos plans to starve them to death.
-Hearing this, Bart realizes how much he loves his mother and grandmother, despite their sins, and he tells Chris where they are.
+The old woman tries to hide her identity, but Cathy recognizes her voice as her mother's.
+Corrine expresses remorse for her crimes against her children and begs for Cathy's forgiveness.
+Enraged by her mother's audacity, Cathy attacks her, but John knocks both women unconscious.
+Working on John's orders, Bart, who now believes he is a vessel for his great-grandfather's vengeful spirit, locks Cathy and Corrine in the cellar, where John plans to starve them to death.

+Hearing this plan, Bart realizes how much he loves his mother and grandmother, despite their actions, and he tells Chris where they are.
 Before they can be reached, the house catches fire.
-Bart manages to unlock the cellar door but Corrine orders Bart to go back outside.
-Corrine saves Cathy, but as she emerges from the house, her clothes catch fire.
+Bart manages to unlock the cellar door, but Corrine orders Bart to go back outside.
+She saves Cathy, but as she emerges from the house, her clothes catch fire.
 Chris runs to her and helps put out the flames, but Corrine's heart gives out and she dies.
-John Amos dies inside, abandoned to his fate.
+John dies inside, abandoned to his fate.

-The epilogue, narrated by Cathy once again, describes Cathy's emotional forgiveness of her mother at Corrine's funeral.
+The epilogue, narrated by Cathy, describes her emotional forgiveness of her mother at Corrine's funeral.
 For the sake of their three children, Cathy and Chris realize that they must never allow their biological relationship to be revealed.
 Bart seems to have recovered from the worst of his madness, but still dwells on the power wielded by his great-grandfather, whose millions he now stands to inherit.